kplakosh/portfolio_website/README.md

 ## Skills section:

 - This section contains the current skill set.
-- This section will be updated as any skills are added.
+- This section will be updated as any skills are gained.

 ## Footer: